SEED-platform/seed-website/docs/user_doc_inventory.md

 ??? note "**Map**"

     SEED will display the buildings on a map view if there is enough information to locate them geospatially.
-The buidlings need to have good address information (including street address, city and postal code) in order to display them on the map.
+The buildings need to have good address information (including street address, city and postal code) in order to display them on the map.

     If that data has been provided on import, SEED can display the locations when the Map link is clicked.